HOW TO HUMANELY EUTHANIZE YOUR FISH

-You have tried everything to nurse your fish back to health but to no avail.
-It is dying and in distress.
-Some people decide to never euthanize their fish.
-They would rather just let nature take its course with the fish and let the fish die on its own.
-You can go this route or you can choose to speed things along.
+There is nothing quite to heartbreaking as losing a beloved pet, especially if you have tried your best to treat him.
+You have tried everything to nurse your fish back to health but to no avail -- it is dying and in distress.
+Many people do not even realize that euthanasia is an option for fish, but if your fish is in pain and slowly dying, it is an option you might want to consider.
+Some people still decide to never euthanize their fish -- they would rather just let nature take its course with the fish and let the fish die on its own.
+You can go this route or you can choose to speed things along for the sake of your pet.
 Most people determine their actions by considering the fish's quality of life in its last days.

-We will describe euthanasia options in their general order of popularity, with a focus on "old school" methods and newer, kinder methods.
+There are several different options for the euthanasia of fish, many of which will be described here, in order of popularity.
+These methods are divided with a focus on "old school" methods and on newer, more humane methods.
 When researching this article, we looked at public opinion on the Internet, the American Veterinary Medical Association (AVMA)'s opinion on euthanasia and how many universities across America euthanize fish for research purposes.

 Many colleges use AVMA as their standard in determining the humane way to euthanize animals.
 The AVMA puts out a report about every decade where they survey acceptable means to euthanize animals.
-The last report was put out in 2000.
+The most recent report was released in 2013.

 Most college and universities have acceptable methods for euthanizing animals for research.
 The University of Washington's Institutional Animal Care and Use Committee released their policy for euthanizing fish in 2002.
 George Mason University published their own standard operating procedure where they have categorized methods of euthanasia.

 OLD SCHOOL METHODS

 These methods are the most common among fish-hobbyists, especially those that did not have the opportunity to spend much time researching euthanasia options.
 These methods, however, are outdated and are generally not considered to be the most humane options available.